gferragu/Python/README.md

-# py_codes
+# Python
-Python codes created for research
+Python codes created for research, sort of a shotgun blast of usefullness